Become a TAAF Youth Ambassador

 While we are looking for committed TAAF Youth Ambassadors, in no way do we want program involvement to become too demanding.
 It is our overall vision to provide the TAAF Youth Ambassadors with a series of meaningful and reasonable opportunities for engagement.

 To get started in the TAAF Youth Ambassador Program, applicants must:

 Once your completed application has been received, we will send you an email confirming your participation.

 Participation in the program is primarily through email.
 Participants’ parent(s) or legal guardian(s) must have an email account.

-2021 application season has started.
-Applications will be accepted again until January 31, 2021.
+2023 application season has started.
+Applications will be accepted until February 24th, 2023.
 Interested?
 Email firstname.lastname@example.org for more information.

 Erica Carnegie: The 1st of Many Ambassadors